Cbyernus/SteamVR/SteamVR-Skeletal-Input.md

 ```
 Retrieve the bone transform data.
 The bones will be in SteamVR's units and coordinate system; see [Hand Skeleton](https://github.com/ValveSoftware/openvr/wiki/Hand-Skeleton) for more info.
 * `action` - The handle of the skeletal action to retrieve the bone transforms for
 * `eTransformSpace` - The coordinate space that each bone transform should be returned in.
+See [EVRSkeletalTransformSpace](#EVRSkeletalTransformSpace)
 * `eMotionRange` - The desired range of motion of the animation.
-Can be either:
+See [EVRSkeletalMotionRange](#EVRSkeletalMotionRange)
 * `pTransformArray` - Pointer to the array of `vr::VRBoneTransform_t` that the function should put the bone transforms in
 * `unTransformArrayCount` - The number of elements in `pTransformArray`